 Through the S-Lab in the Department of Engineering-Physics-Systems we have received small supplementary grants for moving the project forward.
 Current research and development is centered on reducing the costs, effecting a locally sourced and fabricated system and advancing the technology with several blackwater treatment approaches.

-Bill & Melinda Gates Foundation Ghana Global Local NGO Peri-urban Practitioners Product design and engineering Rural Sub-Saharan Africa Toilets or urinals (user interface) Treatment of wastewater or greywater Vermifilters, vermifilter toilets
+Bill & Melinda Gates Foundation Global Local NGO Peri-urban Practitioners Product design and engineering Rural Sub-Saharan Africa Toilets or urinals (user interface) Treatment of wastewater or greywater Vermifilters, vermifilter toilets

 Share this page on